 6. Measure the sum of mean power from both antenna connectors and all component carriers in the CA configuration of the radio access mode, which shall meet the requirements described in clause 6.2H.1.2.
 The period of the measurement shall be at least the continuous duration of one active sub-frame (1ms) and in the uplink symbols.
 For TDD slots with transient periods are not under test.

-7. Measure the sum of power of the transmitted signal at each antenna connector with a measurement filter of bandwidths according to Table 6.5H.1.2.1.5-1.
+7. Measure the sum of power of the transmitted signal at each antenna connector with a measurement filter of bandwidths according to Table 6.5H.1.2.1.5-1 and using a rms detector.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.
 The centre frequency of the filter shall be stepped in continuous steps according to the same table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.

 6.5H.1.2.1.4.3 Message contents